-The Government is increasing the minimum pension contributions that must be paid into your workplace pension from April 2018, and then again from April 2019.
+The Government increased the minimum pension contributions that must be paid into your workplace pension from April 2018, and then again from April 2019.

 HOW THIS AFFECTS YOU

 Minimum contributions into workplace pensions increased in April 2018.

 You, your employer and the government could be paying more towards your future.

 It could make a big difference to your pension pot.